- Search The Registry

 *William Julius Wilson was born on this date in 1935.
 He is a Black educator and sociologist.

 From Derry Township, Pa., Wilson was educated at Wilberforce University (B.A., 1958) and Bowling Green State University (M.A., 1961) in Ohio, as well as at Washington State University (Ph.D., 1966).
 He joined the faculty of the University of Massachusetts (Amherst) as an assistant professor of sociology in 1965.
 In 1972 he moved to the University of Chicago.
-He worked at the University of Chicago 1972-1996 before moving to Harvard.
+He worked at the University of Chicago from 1972-1996 before moving to Harvard.

 William Julius Wilson is Lewis P. and Linda L. Geyser University Professor at Harvard University.
 He is one of only 19 University Professors, the highest professional distinction for a Harvard faculty member.
 Wilson was an original board member of the progressive Century Institute.
 Past President of the American Sociological Association, Wilson has received 41 honorary degrees, including honorary doctorates from Princeton University, Columbia University, the University of Pennsylvania, Northwestern University, Johns Hopkins University, Dartmouth College, and the University of Amsterdam in the Netherlands.